 Pour chilled heavy cream into a chilled mixing bowl and add the cocoa mix.
 Whip until soft peaks form.

-Top with a quenelle* of crème cocoa, roasted hazelnuts, a dusting of unsweetened cocoa and chopped chives.
-Or perhaps, fried parsnips and and a drizzle of barrel aged sherry.
+Place a quenelle* of crème cocoa, a few roasted hazelnuts, a dusting of unsweetened cocoa and chopped chives, in the bottom of the bowl (or fried parsnips and a drizzle of barrel aged sherry).
+Pour the soup around the quenelle.

 We head out through the German architecture influenced hotel courtyard the next morning for breakfast and then on to the Samedi marché.
 The cathedral bell chimes, a quartet clad in all white and flat top straw hats entertain the shoppers with the upbeat jazzy bluegrass sounds of horns and banjo, and the crowd of people with their baskets and push carts peruse the square filled with vendors displaying their fresh goods, looking for what they’ll take home to create their next meals.